Mellanox/ci-demo/README.md

   - {mountPath: /.autodirect/mtrswgwork, hostPath: /.autodirect/mtrswgwork}
   - {mountPath: /.autodirect/sw/release, hostPath: /.autodirect/sw/release}

-# environment varibles to insert into Job shell environment, can be referenced from steps or user-scripts or shell commands
+# environment varibles to insert into Job shell environment, can be referenced from steps
+# or user-scripts or shell commands
 env:
   mofed_installer_exe: /.autodirect/sw/release/mlnx_ofed/MLNX_OFED/mlnx_ofed_install
   mofed_installer_opt: --user-space-only --without-fw-update --all -q --skip-unsupported-devices-check

-# list of dockers to use for the job, `file` key is optional, if defined but docker image does not exist in registry.
+# list of dockers to use for the job, `file` key is optional, if defined but docker image
+# does not exist in registry.
 # image will be created during 1st invocation or if file was modified
 # runs_on_dockers list can contain use-defined keys as well
-# category:tools has special meaning - it will run for steps, that explicitly request it in step`s containerSelector key.
+# category:tools has special meaning - it will run for steps, that explicitly request it in the
+# step`s containerSelector key.
-# the use-case if some step requires special container with pre-installed toolchain (clang?)
+# The use-case is as following: if some step requires special container with pre-installed toolchain (clang?)

 runs_on_dockers:
   - {file: '.ci/Dockerfile.centos7.7.1908', name: 'centos7-7', tag: 'latest', category: 'tools'}